AdguardTeam/HttpsExclusions/README.md

 ## Does my traffic stay secure and encrypted?

 Of course!
 Your connection to the remote server stays encrypted and secure.
 Just like a browser Adguard checks the server certificate before starting to filter it.

-By defaul

-, Adguard doesn't filter websites of financial services and websites with important personal data.

 There are two modes of HTTPS filtering: